 Students are placed on SAP Suspension for failing SAP requirements at the conclusion of the student's 16-week semester on SAP Warning.
-Students on SAP Suspension are not eligible to receive federal student aid disbursements.
+Students on SAP Suspension are Dismissed from the University and are not eligible to receive federal student aid disbursements.